New this week Modern Adulthood Read →

 The research practice behind my product decisions.

-My product work is grounded in Ethotechnics—applied research on decision quality, escalation paths, and reliable recovery.
-In plain terms: define how a system should behave under stress, then build the controls to make that true.
+I ground my work in Ethotechnics—applied research on decision quality, response, and recovery.
+In plain terms: define who can intervene under stress, how fast issues must resolve, and build the controls that make that enforceable.

 The principles below define how I evaluate risk, design guardrails, and support teams.